angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 5. **Give me an example when you had to push back to HQ or challenge a decision.**
    _Leadership Principles: Have Backbone; Disagree and Commit, Deliver Results_
    - **BEUMER Group**
+   - Gratuate RA: Asked for infiniband connection for faster data transfer and multi-node multi-GPU training

 7. **Tell me about a decision that you regret.**
    _Leadership Principles: Earn Trust, Learn and Be Curious_